 The experiment has worked better than I expected.
 All the same, I keep looking at adjustable standing desks, like this one from IKEA, the Fredrik:

 Or there’s this one available from Amazon, the Safco 1929CY Adjustable Height Stand-Up Workstation, 29w x 19-3/4d x 49h, Cherry PVC Top for $290.07.
 It comes in cherry or oak finish for the PVC top.
+I’ve two friends whose employers at different companies offered them this Safco standing workstation.
+The top shelf and the keyboard tray are both adjustable, and the keyboard tray slides in or out.

 Still, both are really designed for desktops, not laptops, and neither really offers the kind of space I’d like for a work area, so I think I’ll stick to my experimental bookcase for the time being.
 I note that oddly my feet hurt; less so than they did the first few months, but I’m contemplating clogs and possibly one of these “Anti-Fatigue” mats.